 This perhaps should be expected, as heavy rainfall events and their ensuing flood risks are increasing because warmer temperatures are "loading" the atmosphere with more water vapor.
 Over time, this increases the potential for extreme rainfall events.
 And, where we build and how we build determines our resilience to the increasing risk of flood events.

 For more information on how the different types of billion-dollar disaster events have changed over time, see our time series.
-In addition, the following report offers the latest summary on the U.S. Billion-dollar disasters in historical context: 2010–2019: A landmark decade of U.S. billion-dollar weather and climate disasters.
+In addition, the following report offers the latest contextual summary on the U.S. Billion-dollar disasters: 2021 U.S. billion-dollar weather and climate disasters in historical context.